 After the appropriate Deductible amount is met, you may be responsible for paying a Coinsurance amount, which is a percentage of the Allowed Amount.
-When using Plan Providers, the Allowed Amount is based on the contracted rate between HPHC and the Provider.
+When using Non-Plan Providers, the Allowed Amount is based on the Provider's charge for the service up to the Allowed Amount for the service.
+In general higher Coinsurance amounts will apply to Out-of-Network services.
 Coinsurance amounts are listed in your Schedule of Benefits.